 White Test for Heteroscedasticity

 The White test is one of the most commonly used statistical methods of detecting heteroscedasticity.
 It focuses on analysing the residuals from regression models to check for heteroscedasticity.
-The test is based on the Chi-square distribution to test its hypothesis.
+Furthermore, the test is based on the Chi-square distribution to test its hypothesis.
 Generally, it is used in conjunction with other methods such as graphical analysis to detect heteroscedasticity.

 application of the white test